 Most of the tactics from this list require diligent tracking on your part.
-That means having a sophisticated CRM for ecommerce marketing platform to help you track shopper behavior on your site and both on-site and off-site engagement.
+That means having a sophisticated CRM for ecommerce marketing platform to help you track shopper behaviour on your site and both on-site and off-site engagement.

-The better you can understand your customer behavior, the more effectively you’ll be able to market to them.
+The better you can understand your customer behaviour, the more effectively you’ll be able to market to them.
 Tracking your ecommerce marketing to this level allows you to understand what works, what doesn’t, and often helps you understand how to bridge the gap between the two.

-Optimize PPC Performance Based on User Behavior
+Optimise PPC Performance Based on User Behaviour

 Paid advertising is only effective if you’re targeting the right audience.

 Being able to determine that shoppers that don’t convert take “Action A” and those that do convert take “Action B” allows you to exclude those less likely to convert from your targeting.
-This immediately has a positive impact on your PPC ROI, and it also allows you to focus your other marketing efforts around the behaviors and interests of the group most likely convert.
+This immediately has a positive impact on your PPC ROI, and it also allows you to focus your other marketing efforts around the behaviours and interests of the group most likely convert.

 Target Based on Abandoned Carts